Seattle Youth Symphony Orchestras

-In November 2008, the Seattle Youth Symphony Orchestras received a grant of $500,000 from the Wallace foundation.

 History

 The Seattle Youth Symphony Orchestra, the organization's oldest orchestra, was founded by the Music and Art Foundation in 1942, and its first conductor was Francis Aranyi.
 He was an internationally famous violinist who performed with many of the greatest orchestras in Europe, and knew such leading composers as Béla Bartók and Arnold Schoenberg.
 In 1941 Aranyi came to Seattle as concertmaster of the Seattle Symphony, a position he retained for one season.
 Although his arrival was concurrent with the hiring of Sir Thomas Beecham as conductor, Aranyi was hired separately and was not chosen for the position by the conductor.
 During Aranyi's direction of the Youth Symphony, he built up the group to an orchestra that was nationally recognized.
 Following establishment of the Little Symphony (now the Seattle Debut Symphony) in 1946, this training orchestra was advertised as "a reserve group for promotion to the major Youth Symphony," and traced its roots to a Preparatory Ensemble which had been established in 1943.
 The Little Symphony presented its first public concert on June 7, 1947.
 Thomas Rodrique became its conductor in 1950.
 Francis Aranyi and Thomas Rodrique were the musical staff of the Youth Symphony Orchestra for the Pacific Northwest, as the organization was then called, until 1959.